FarronF/limerick-council-meetings/meetings/2019/12/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th November 2019.md

 Members also referred to the invitation issued to the HSE and expressed disappointment that a

-representative from the HSE was unavailable to attend.--- 2
+representative from the HSE was unavailable to attend.
+---
+2

 Councillor Slattery also referred to the signed petition and request for a Special Meeting submitted